-If your event will take place on a roadway, you will need to submit a S.E.A.T. application a minimum of 120 days before your event is scheduled to take place.
+If your event will take place on a roadway, you will need to submit a S.E.A.T. application a minimum of 120 days in advance.

-If your event will not take place on a roadway, you will need to submit a S.E.A.T. application a minimum of 60 days before your event is scheduled to take place.
+If your event will not take place on a roadway, you will need to submit a S.E.A.T. application a minimum of 60 days in advance.

-S.E.A.T. will make the final determination as to whether an event that takes place on the roadway which be a full or partial road closure.
+S.E.A.T. will make the final determination as to whether an event that takes place on the road is to be deemed a full or partial closure.

 Why submit a S.E.A.T. application